reneemarama/log_checker/README.md

 # log_checker
-code sample of work for client
+code sample of work for a client all rights reserved.